The Quick Answer

 This is a lengthy topic with several professional associations, and an increasing number of private businesses, offering certification programs.
 Some of these programs also offer initial and ongoing training that they require you to attend in order to attain and then maintain their certification, others programs are independent of those delivering the training.
 Each program come with different requirements in terms of both pre-existing credentials, training and other requirements including practicums, personal growth, mentoring, and continuing education, and lead to different types of certification.

 Our aim at Healing Hooves is to help each individual find the certification and training route which fits best for them and their situation.
-This is usually most effective as a conversation which takes into consideration both the person’s individual goals in EFW and pre-existing credentials and experience.
+This is usually most effective as a conversation which takes into consideration both the person’s individual goals in EFW and/or AAT and their pre-existing credentials and experience, with both animals and people.
 For the purposes of this article I will stick to some guiding principles and highlight some of the key options available.
 We provide and explore more in depth details of several options, and help people apply these to their personal goals and situations, within our Exploration Training program.

 Considerations in Selecting a Certification Program